Research ( full-time, part-time)

 Each PhD student is supervised by a team of experts in their subject area who guide them through the design and implementation of their research project, while supporting students’ academic career development.

-Successful applicants to our doctoral programme will join a thriving community of over 20 PhD students with dedicated research study areas.
-The Psychology PhD community is actively engaged in the research culture of the Department, attending regular meetings within their research clusters as well as the Department’s fortnightly research seminar series which hosts talks by leading psychology researchers from across the UK and beyond.
+Successful applicants to our doctoral programme will join a thriving community of PhD students with dedicated research study areas.
+Our Psychology PhD community is actively engaged in the research culture of our School, attending regular meetings within their research clusters as well as the School's fortnightly research seminar series which hosts talks by leading psychology researchers from across the UK and beyond.
 Students also organise their own activities, including social as well as research events and together they host an annual Psychology PhD student conference at which students present their work to an audience of staff and students from across the University.

 Our supervisors will meet you regularly to discuss your progress formally and are available any time for support or advice.
 There are also extensive study resources online.

-If your work is interdisciplinary we can involve relevant specialists from other departments.
+If your work is interdisciplinary we can involve relevant specialists from other schools and disciplines.

 Our supervisory staff are recognised experts in their field.
 Their research expertise includes: